graphile/crystal/grafast/website/grafast/step-library/standard-steps/node.md

-Given you have a Node ID represented by the step `$id` and you already know what type it should be (e.g. for an `updateUser` mutation you might know that the `$id` should represent a `User`), you can use `specFromNodeId` passing the relevant codec and handler to get a specification for the entity in question.
+Given you have a Node ID represented by the step `$id` and you already know what type it should be (e.g. for an `updateUser` mutation you might know that the `$id` should represent a `User`), you can use `specFromNodeId` passing the relevant handler to get a specification for the entity in question.
 This is typically useful when you want to mutate an entity without having to actually retrieve it (if you want to retrieve it then use `node()` above instead).